-Simon Paris is Chief Executive Officer of Finastra, a global financial technology (fintech) provider.
+Primary areas of expertise: operations, strategy, technology 2022 annual meeting votes for: 99.60% Simon Paris is Chief Executive Officer of Finastra, a global financial technology (fintech) provider.
 He joined Finastra (previously Misys) as president in 2015 and also served as its Chief Sales Officer, before being appointed Deputy CEO in 2017 and CEO in 2018.
 Simon previously worked at SAP from 2007 to 2015, where he held a number of senior leadership positions.
 Simon was also previously a senior consultant with McKinsey & Company.
 He currently chairs the World Trade Board, an organization initiated by Finastra that is made up of global leaders, innovative thinkers, industry influencers and subject matter experts from the different corners of trade, finance and commerce.
 Simon holds a BA from the European Business School and an MBA from INSEAD.

-Board/committee membership Other public company board memberships
+Board/committee membership 2022 atte ndance Other public company board memberships

-Board 7 of 7 100% Everbridge, Inc.
+Board 7 of 7 100% Everbridge, l nc.

 Audit 8 of 8 100%

 Corporate Governance 2 of 2 100%

 Risk 2 of 2 100%

 Total 19 of 19 100%

 Securities held (number and value) Total shares and DSUs Total market value Ownership multiple of annual retainer

 Common shares RSUs DSUs Options

-- - 5,220 - 5,220
+- 5,220 - 5,220

 - - \$692,955 - \$692,955 3.1x